CUBRID/cubrid-manual/en/admin/config.rst

 Using Session Commands of the CSQL Interpreter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can configure system parameter values by using session commands (;SET) in the CSQL Interpreter.
 Note that you cannot change every parameter.
-For updatable parameters, see :ref:`cubrid-conf-default-parameters`.
+For updatable parameters, see :ref:`cubrid-conf`.

 The following example shows how to configure the block_ddl_statement parameter to 1 so that execution of DDL statements is not allowed. ::